Membership Website design

 - Think about the User Experience (UX) and flow

 - Focus on functionality and making things work

 - Come up with smart technical solutions

 - Implement visual guidelines and mockups into working websites

 - Use code, plugins, and theme builders to do their work

-There’s a rule that applies to all projects (membership sites included!) and it states that:
+There’s a rule that applies to all projects (course and membership sites included!) and it states that: